james65535/james65535.github.io/_posts/2016-03-11-Navigating-Front-End-Wilderness-pt2.markdown

 * Checked webserver output to verify JSON response is being issued correctly
 * Checked webserver logs to verify its receiving requests from the React application
-* Googled my &^%#%@ ass off trying all manner of JQuery/React combinations to try to get the JSON data and parse it.
+* Googled my &^%#%@ ass off trying all manner of JQuery/React combinations to try to get the JSON data and parse it

 Nothing worked.
 Finally in my browser when loading the React page I decided to enable Firefox's Security logging.
 I then received the following message: